|Type:||9-cylinder, single-row, rotary, piston|

 Courtesy of the Chicago Museum of Science and Industry

 The French Gnome engine company was the first to produce rotary engines for aviation beginning in 1908.
 In 1913, previous two-value cylinders were redesigned to have only one-value (monosoupape) to simply the design and improve durability.
 A British aircraft designer declared it “one of the greatest single advances in aviation.”
 Built under license in Britain, the B-2 was used extensively in a number of World War I aircraft.

 License manufactured in the United States by the Aeronautical Engine Corporation of Long Island, New York, the B-2 powered the Thomas Morse S-4 and Standard E-1 advanced trainers.

 In addition to the above mentioned, other aircraft to use the Gnome B-2 included:

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Gnome B-2 'Monosoupape'.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Gnome B-2 'Monosoupape'.